 The Coinbase Wallet has a similar fees structure with network fees along with variable fees, depending on the mode of payment, ranging from 1.49% to 3.9%.

-Coinbase vs. Coinbase Wallet: Security
+Difference Between Coinbase and Coinbase Wallet: Security

 Security is one of the most important aspects of any online exchange or wallet.
 Coinbase and Coinbase Wallet provide solid security for its users.